 - Roast the nuts (optional).
 Nuts can be used raw or roasted; roasting will add a toasty, nutty depth to the bars.
-If desired, roast the nuts at 350°F for 10-12 minutes, until fragrant and golden.
+If desired, roast the nuts at 350°F for 10 to 12 minutes, until fragrant and golden.
 Allow to cool before using.
-(See: How to Roast Nuts in the Oven)
+(See: How to Roast Nuts in the Oven.)

 - Combine the nuts, dried fruit, and dates in a food processor.
 Combine all the ingredients in a food processor.
 Pulse a few times just to break them up.
 Separate the dates if they start to clump together.

 - Process continuously for 30 seconds.
 By this point, the ingredients should all have broken down into crumb-sized pieces.
 Scrape the edges of the bowl and beneath the blade to make sure nothing is sticking.

 - Process continuously until a ball is formed, 1 to 2 minutes.
 Continue processing for another 1 to 2 minutes, until the ingredients clump together and gather into a ball.

 - Press into a thick square and chill.
 Lay a piece of plastic wrap or wax paper on your work surface and dump the dough on top.
 Press the dough with your hands until it forms a thick square, roughly 8"x8" in size.
 Wrap and chill for at least an hour or overnight.

 - Divide into bars.
 Unwrap the chilled dough and transfer to a cutting board.
 Cut into 8 large bars or 16 small squares, as desired.
 Wrap each bar in plastic wrap or wax paper.